 What is the best thing you like about working in the organization?

-You can ask the potential coworker what was their favorite thing about the company.
+You can ask the potential coworker what is their favorite thing about the company.
 It helps determine whether it is a supportive environment or not.
 It also tells you if there are growth opportunities or not.
 If you do not get a chance to ask any questions during the interview then it tells you that questions are not welcomed in the culture of the organization.

 What is the general office schedule followed by the employees?